 These represent a minute number of the many endangered animals throughout the planet.
 You can even look for endangered species that might be in your backyard through the U.S. Fish and Wildlife Service.

 Protect the Endangered Animals

 Protecting the endangered species is crucial.
 One day, there might not be any elephants, sea turtles or blue whales for you to admire.
 Healthy ecosystems depend on biodiversity to thrive.
-When just one species is gone, the whole ecosystem changes.
+When just one species going extinct changes the whole ecosytem.